-Recruiters are not naive - most realise that you will be applying to a number of different companies.
-However it is very easy, when completing a number of very similar application forms, to 'copy and paste' answers across.
-However it is essential that you tailor your application to each company and show that you want to work for them, in that industry and in that particular role.

-The employer also wants to see how you will fit into their company - and this means that you need to think carefully about the types of attributes, interests and qualities they want to see, and then make sure that these are demonstrated in your own application.
+- Recruiters are not naïve!
+Most realise that you will be applying to several different companies.
+However, it is very easy to just 'copy and paste' answers across.
+However, it is essential that you tailor your application to each company and show that you want to work for them, in that industry and in that role. - The employer also wants to see how you will fit into their company and this means that you need to think carefully about the types of attributes, interests and qualities they want to see, and then make sure that these are demonstrated in your own application.
 For example, an employer looking for future managers will be looking for leadership qualities on application forms.
-Changing a sentence from 'key member of the hockey team' to 'I personally led the senior hockey team to their first cup victory in five years' (as long as this is true!) will make sure that you are bringing these skills to an employer's attention.

-You should always make sure to include as much relevant information as possible in your CV.
+Changing a sentence from 'key member of the hockey team' to '1 personally led the senior hockey team to their first cup victory in five years' (if this is true!) will make sure that you are bringing these skills to an employer's attention. - You should always make sure to include as much relevant information as possible in your CV.
 This should include your education history, your previous work experience, your address and other contact details, as well as your hobbies and interests and two references.
-To make sure that you don't overload the reviewer, the information should be presented on a maximum of two pages and be as concise and relevant to the particular position you are applying for as possible.
+To make sure that you don't overload the reviewer, the information should be presented on a maximum of two pages and be as concise and relevant to the position you are applying for as possible.